BBC Far Eastern Relay Station: Tebrau

 The site, on the southern tip of peninsular Malaysia just outside the city of Johor Bahru, covered 180 hectares of what was at the time virgin jungle, with construction beginning in 1953.
-There were originally six transmitters - two 100kW Marconis and four 7.5 kW Marconis transferred from Jurong in Singapore - and some 20 antenna masts, with power being generated by three enormous diesel electricity generators.
-In the early 1960s, the low-powered 7.5kw units were removed and replaced with six more transmitters, making a total of six at 100 kW and four at 250 kW.
+There were originally six transmitters – two 100 kW Marconis and four 7.5 kW Marconis transferred from Jurong in Singapore – and some 20 antenna masts, with power being generated by three enormous diesel electricity generators.
+In the early 1960s, the low-powered 7.5kW units were removed and replaced with six more transmitters, making a total of six at 100 kW and four at 250 kW.

 At its height, BBC Tebrau was on air with a total power output of 1.6 megawatts, broadcasting from 10 transmitters and a huge array of more than 20 curtain antennas.
 The feeder lines, which fed the signal from the transmitter hall to the antennas, ran for more than a quarter of a mile across green fields and down into a valley, the longest known feeder lines in the history of shortwave broadcasting.